odogono/elixir-jsonpointer/README.md

 ### JSONPointer.get!(object,pointer)

-Retrieves the value indicated by the pointer from the object, and throws an exception if not found
+Retrieves the value indicated by the pointer from the object, and raises an error if not found

 ```Elixir
 JSONPointer.get!( %{}, "/fridge/milk" )